 For laundry, Biokleen Citrus Laundry Powder is pretty much the only stuff I buy.
 It’s super inexpensive and works great.
 I only buy the powder though, as the liquid costs more.
 If you’re looking for a good liquid laundry soap try Vaska Laundry Detergent.
 Vaska works really, really well.
 The downside is it’s more expensive and hard to find.
 None of my local grocers carry it.

 I never buy dryer sheets.
 I think they’re a waste of materials.
-My boyfriend likes them though, but he is willing to make do with either fabric softener or dryer sheets, not both, so I talked him into Mrs. Meyer’s Clean Day Fabric Softener, Lavender.
+My roommate likes them though, but he is willing to make do with either fabric softener or dryer sheets, not both, so I talked him into Mrs. Meyer’s Clean Day Fabric Softener, Lavender.
 This works well I guess if you like fabric softener – although honestly, I could do without.
 Still it does make your sheets smell excellent.

 Washing dishes is relaxing for me, but the price of eco-friendly dish soap and dishwasher detergent is anything but.
 Most of the time it’s really expensive, and often greener dishwasher detergent works terrible.
 That said, you may have to shell out more cash for one that actually works.
 So far, the two best dishwasher detergents we’ve used are Seventh Generation Auto Dish Pacs (Free and Clear) and Ecover Automatic Dishwashing Tablets.